danielepantaleone/BlueConnect/README.md

 ## Feature Highlights

-- [x] Supports both iOS and macOS.
+- [x] Works on iOS and macOS.
-- [x] Completely covered by unit tests.
+- [x] Fully covered by unit tests.
-- [x] Replaces the delegate-based interface with closures and Swift concurrency (async/await).
+- [x] Uses closures and async/await instead of delegates.
-- [x] Delivers event notifications via Combine publishers.
+- [x] Sends events via [Combine](https://developer.apple.com/documentation/combine) publishers.
-- [x] Includes connection timeout handling for **CBPeripheral**.
-- [x] Includes characteristic operations timeout handling for **CBPeripheral** (discovery, read, write, set notify).
+- [x] Handles **CBPeripheral** connection timeouts.
+- [x] Handles **CBPeripheral** characteristics operation timeouts.
-- [x] Provides direct interaction with **CBPeripheral** characteristics with no need to manage **CBPeripheral** data.
+- [x] Accesses **CBPeripheral** characteristics without managing its data.
-- [x] Provides optional cache policy for **CBPeripheral** data retrieval, ideal for scenarios where characteristic data remains static over time.
+- [x] Offers optional cache for static **CBPeripheral** data.
-- [x] Provides automatic service/characteristic discovery when characteristic operations are requested (read, write, set notify).
-- [x] Provides notification via Combine publisher when advertising is stopped on the **CBPeripheralManager**.
+- [x] Auto-discovers services/characteristics on operation.
-- [x] Correct routing of **CBCentralManager** disconnection events towards connection failure publisher and callbacks if the connection didn't happen at all.
-- [x] Facilitates unit testing by supporting BLE central and peripheral mocks, enabling easier testing for libraries and apps that interact with BLE peripherals.
+- [x] Publishes when **CBPeripheralManager** stops advertising.
+- [x] Routes failed **CBCentralManager** connections to the right callbacks.
+- [x] Supports BLE mocks for easier unit testing.

 ## Usage

 BlueConnect delegates its functionality to several proxies:

-- **BleCentralManagerProxy**: A wrapper around **CBCentralManager**, responsible for connecting, disconnecting, and scanning for peripherals.
+- **BleCentralManagerProxy**: Wraps **CBCentralManager** for connecting, disconnecting, and scanning.
-- **BlePeripheralManagerProxy**: A wrapper around **CBPeripheralManager**, responsible for advertising BLE services, managing local services and characteristics, and reacting to BLE centrals requests.
+- **BlePeripheralManagerProxy**: Wraps **CBPeripheralManager** for advertising and handling BLE requests.
-It publishes events using both asynchronous methods (via callbacks or Swift concurrency) and Combine publishers.
-- **BlePeripheralProxy**: A wrapper around **CBPeripheral** that handles communication with BLE peripherals and manages data transmission.
+- **BlePeripheralProxy**: Wraps **CBPeripheral** for communication and data transfer.
-Like the central manager proxy, it publishes events through asynchronous methods and Combine publishers.

 Since communication with BLE peripherals requires encoding and decoding raw data, BlueConnect simplifies this interaction by offering various proxy protocols that wrap around **BlePeripheralProxy**.
 You can create custom proxies by conforming to these protocols, enabling you to perform operations like reading, writing, and enabling notifications on BLE peripheral characteristics:

 - **BleCharacteristicProxy**: The base proxy for discovering characteristics.
 - **BleCharacteristicReadProxy**: A proxy for reading data from a characteristic.
 - **BleCharacteristicWriteProxy**: A proxy for writing data to a characteristic.
 - **BleCharacteristicWriteWithoutResponseProxy**: A proxy for writing data to a characteristic without awaiting a response from the BLE peripheral.
 - **BleCharacteristicNotifyProxy**: A proxy for enabling notifications on a characteristic.

 ### Scanning for peripherals

 You can start scanning for BLE peripherals by calling `scanForPeripherals` on the **BleCentralManagerProxy**.
 This method allows you to provide BLE scan options, which are passed directly to the underlying **CBCentralManager**.
 You can also specify an optional timeout (defaulting to 60 seconds if not provided).
 The method returns a publisher that you can use to listen for discovered BLE peripherals, along with completion or failure events.

 ```swift